 Get equipped to make your first crypto trade with this guide from our experts.

-That’s why we created this ultimate guide to cryptocurrency investing for beginners: to help you work your way from your first trade to executing advanced trading strategies so you can experience all of the benefits crypto has to offer.
+With crypto’s ever-changing market of new players and currencies, crypto can be daunting.
+That’s why we created this guide to cryptocurrency trading to help beginners work their way from first trade to advanced strategies so they can experience all of the benefits crypto has to offer.

-In this article, you’ll learn cryptocurrency basics, how crypto trading works, and easy steps to make your first crypto investment.
+In this article, you’ll learn cryptocurrency basics, how crypto trading works, and easy steps to create your first crypto strategy.

-The world of cryptocurrency may seem overwhelming right now, but by the end of this guide, you’ll be ready to take that first leap into your wealth-building journey.
+The world of cryptocurrency may seem overwhelming now, but by the end of this guide, you’ll be ready to take that first leap into your crypto journey.

 At its most basic, cryptocurrency is a form of digital money.